 A student who has a medically diagnosed physical condition restricting him/her to home or hospital confinement for a minimum of ten (10) consecutive school days may be eligible for Homebound instruction.
-Parents should contact the Guidance Department for information.
+Parents should contact their student's counselor for further information and to request services.